-If you’re planning a Bermuda cruise, historic St. George will likely be one of your top places to explore on vacation.
+If you're planning a Bermuda cruise, historic St. George will likely be one of your top places to explore on holiday.
 St George's Parish consists of several islands all connected by bridges.
 These islands make up Bermuda's East End.
 St. George's town is the central town and the historical heart of Bermuda.
 The town is more than four centuries old.
 The Island's first settlers, Sir George Somers, and his men landed in St. George in 1609.

 St. George's is a designated UNESCO site and steeped with history.
 Visiting St. George's is like traveling back in time.
 It consists of centuries-old buildings and architecture.
 St George's is a joy to explore on foot thanks to its narrow grid of streets that are lined with old statuesque buildings.

 To get an excellent introduction to the history of Bermuda, make the World Heritage Centre your first sightseeing stop.
 It features displays on the U.S. Civil War and Revolutionary War and gives information on Bermuda's role in these two wars.
 You'll also learn about Bermuda's whaling trade.
 This is an excellent museum for kids too.
 They can dress up and learn about life and early from you too.
 There are a variety of interactive displays in Hands-on exhibits that are fun for kids of all ages.
 The world heritage center is located at 19 Penno's Wharf, which is just a ten-minute walk from the cruise port.
 Admission is only $5 for adults and $2 for children.